 - 38% were adopted through private agencies

 - 37% were adopted through foster care of public agencies

 Speak to a New Hampshire Family Lawyer

 If you are considering adopting, fostering a child or placing a child up for adoption, contact a family law attorney right away.
 The best way to make sure you understand all the specifics of New Hampshire adoption law is to speak with an experienced and knowledgeable lawyer.
-Attorney Katharine Phinney is a dedicated family lawyer who has extensive knowledge of the New Hampshire statutes pertaining to adoption.
 Contact our office right now for free consultation.